Favorite Homeschool Curriculum Choices for 6th Grade

 My favorite curricula explore different subjects through reading literature.
 Instead of going through a textbook, these studies pull from a curated collection of literature to use stories and different writers to provide knowledge about various subjects.

-• World Watch News is a daily video that showcases the news in 10 minutes each weekday.
-I love being about to give my children access to the current events so they can learn about the world, but I also love that the network delivers the news with Biblical discernment.
+- World Watch News is a daily video that showcases the news in 10 minutes each weekday.
+I love being able to give my children access to the current events so they can learn about the world, but I also love that the network delivers the news with Biblical discernment.
 The reporting covers sciences, world news, economics, government, and more.

 Related: Incorporating Geography & Cultures in Your Homeschool [FREE World Map PDF]